intel/light-model-transformer/tests/model_zoo/README.md

 ```
 mv modified_saved_model.pb frozen_graph.pb
 ```

+## Bert op configuration

-There is also a need to set bert op configuration, full tutorial on all possible options can be read [here](https://github.com/intel-sandbox/libraries.ai.performance.models.bert/tree/main/python)<br />
+There is also a need to set bert op configuration, full tutorial on all possible options can be read [here](../../python)<br />
 However to launch this particular model you can do the following
 ```
 export PYTHONPATH=$PYTHONPATH:$<repo_root>/python